 In the family law child relocation case of Dupre v Dupre, the Rhode Island Supreme Court stated: “Implicit in an award of joint legal custody, either by agreement or by judicial determination, is an acknowledgment of the value of both parents in the physical, emotional, educational, and spiritual development of their children.
 It also presumes that both parents will act and make decisions in the best interests of their children’s welfare.
 Hopefully, joint custodial parents can resolve major differences on their own.
 If unable to do so, however, they are encouraged to use mediation or other non-adversarial means of dispute resolution. ” https://scholar.google.com/scholar_case?case=3761585665316696366&q=sole+legal+custody&hl=en&as_sdt=4,40 Robert E. DUPRÉ v.
 Melanie S. DUPRÉ.
 857 A.2d 242 (2004

-What legal standard does a Rhode Island Family Court Judge utilize to decide whether there should be joint or sole legal custody of a minor child.
+What legal standard is used to decide whether there should be joint or sole legal custody of a minor child?

 In, PETTINATO v.
 PETTINATO, The RI Supreme Court set forth the law in RI to determine custodial and visitation decisions: